 Surprisingly lightweight (22 oz.) for such a feature packed pair of slacks, the Adventure Travel Pants roll into a ball without wrinkling and keep coming back for more.
 Carry on packing approved.

-Toughest Travel Pants: Tru Spec 24-7 Vector Pants ($43)
+Toughest Travel Pants: Tru Spec 24-7 Tactical Pants ($49)

 If the name didn’t give it away, these are some tough ass travel pants.
 Inspired by tactical pants, the Tru Spec line of travel pants are designed to take a beating.
 Cards on the table—I don’t normally recommend such rugged feature-rich travel clothing.

 Features & Durability